 The PRIDE INDEX, established by "work with Pride," a private organization, is Japan's first index that evaluates the initiatives of companies and organizations related to sexual minorities such as LGBTs.
-MTPC was awarded the GOLD Prize in the PRIDE INDEX 2020.
+MTPC was awarded the GOLD Prize in the PRIDE INDEX 2021.

-Recognized as a "2020 Cancer Control Promotion Excellent Company"
+Recognized as a "2021 Cancer Control Promotion Excellent Company"

-We were selected under the Action Plan for the Promotion of Cancer Control, a project commissioned by the Ministry of Health, Labour and Welfare, for recognition and commendation as a "2020 Cancer Control Promotion Excellent Company" for our cancer prevention efforts on behalf of employees.
+We were selected for the second consecutive year under the Action Plan for the Promotion of Cancer Control, a project commissioned by the Ministry of Health, Labour and Welfare, for recognition and commendation as a "2020 Cancer Control Promotion Excellent Company" for our cancer prevention efforts on behalf of employees.